Lung cancer staging: Staging

 However, it is often possible, with proper planning, to obtain both diagnostic and staging information with a single biopsy procedure.

 There is an extensive array of staging methods available, each with advantages and disadvantages.
 Many cancer treatment centers review newly diagnosed patients at an inter-disciplinary chest tumor board where radiologists, oncologists, surgeons, pulmonologists, pathologists and EUS specialists (endosonographers) discuss the relative merits of the available modalities and make a choice by consensus.

 TNM classification

-The TNM staging system of lung cancer is: